-Lions Clubs International recognizes the importance of protecting the private information of our members.
+Lions Clubs International (LCI) recognizes the importance of protecting the private information of our members.
 LCI collects personal information about Lions Club members and Leo Club members to facilitate communications with and between our members.
-This information is to be used solely to further its Purposes including that "to unite the clubs in bonds of friendship good fellowship and mutual understanding" and to conduct its necessary operational activities including:
+This information is used solely to further LCI's Purposes including that "to unite the clubs in bonds of friendship good fellowship and mutual understanding" and to conduct its necessary operational activities including:

-- Dues and other billings - Distribution of LION Magazine and membership/officer information and updates - Compilation of membership profiles and trends to support membership growth, extension and retention programs - Convention and meeting planning - Contact information for Lion/Leo leaders, including past and present International officers, directors, and board appointees, multiple district council chairpersons and council of governors, district governors and first and second vice district governors, and club officers - Furtherance of public relations activities and cooperative alliances - Support of Lions Clubs International Foundation and other adopted service programs - Special advertising, non-dues revenue programs or other purposes in accordance with the association's Purposes and Objects as determined by the International Board of Directors

-Disclosure of information as required by law or that is pertinent to judicial or governmental investigations
+- Dues and other billings - Distribution of The Lion magazine and membership/officer information and updates - Compilation of membership profiles and trends to support membership growth, extension and retention programs - Convention and meeting planning - Contact information for Lion/Leo leaders, including past and present International Officers, Directors, and Board Appointees, Multiple District Council Chairpersons and Council of Governors, District and Vice District Governors, and Club Officers - Furtherance of Public Relations activities and Cooperative Alliances - Support of Lions Clubs International Foundation and other adopted service programs - Special advertising, non-dues revenue programs or other purposes in accordance with the Purposes and Objects as determined by the International Board of Directors - Disclosure of information as required by law or that is pertinent to judicial or governmental investigations